min2ha/ukwa-site/content/target/4841/index.en.md

   "subject": "Nelson Mandela"
 }

-# New Left Project: Should the Left celebrate Mandela?

 <p>Blog posting by David Renton, on 8 December 2013, in response to criticisms that Mandela's ANC in the 1990s was politically to the right of its electorate and did not challenge neoliberalism.</p>